Overview

 Career prospects

-Graduating from a world-leading law school* will open up a diverse array of career opportunities.
-The LLM in Human Rights Law is suitable for those with a degree in law, or with adequate human rights components, but also students seeking an introduction to specific human rights law issues or looking to pursue a research career.
+Graduating from Bristol will open up a diverse array of career opportunities.
+The LLM in Human Rights Law is suitable for those with a degree in law, or with adequate human rights components.
+Students on the course will:

 Find out about the unique research opportunities our students get involved in at the Human Rights Law Clinic.